-Gravity currents, which propagate along the bottom $\eta_{0}=-1,$ belong to the latter type.
-As seen in figure \ref{fig:h0h}, the gravity current depth is limited to the lower half of channel $(\eta\le0)$ by all $\alpha$ except $\alpha=1.$ For a gravity current propagating downstream, (\ref{eq:v2}) and (\ref{eq:xid}) yield
+Gravity currents correspond to the limiting case of bores which propagate along the bottom $(\eta_{0}=-1).$ As seen in Fig. \ref{fig:h0h}, the depth of gravity currents is limited to the channel mid-height $(\eta\le0)$ for all considered values of $\alpha$ except $\alpha=1.$ For a gravity current which propagates downstream, Eqs. (\ref{eq:v2}) and (\ref{eq:xid}) yield